Conky – A Full Guide

 About Conky

-Conky is a light-weight system monitor for X, that displays any information on your desktop.
+Conky is a light-weight system monitor for X, which display any information on your desktop.
 Conky is licensed under the GPL and runs on Linux and BSD.

-Conky is much like making a desktop gadget.
-It creates a little window, which can be disguised as being transparent.
-People use Conky to draw various things, often involving computer information such as how much battery on the laptop is remaining or what time it is.
-It can make for a nice decoration.
+Working with Conky is similar to making a desktop gadget.
+It creates a window, which can be disguised by being made transparent.
+People use Conky to draw various things, often involving computer information such as: how much battery on your laptop is remaining, or what time it is.
+It makes for a useful and customizable desktop gadget.

-This page will give various info on setting up and using Conky.
+This guide contains information on setting up and using Conky.

 Installing Conky